Does Beer Have Lactobacillus Probiotic Bacteria?

 Does All Beer Contain Probiotic Bacteria?

 Not all beers contain probiotic bacteria that are beneficial for the gut.
-To figure out what Beer's contain probiotic bacteria we need to look at the brewing process to see how how the beers were fermented and with what ingredients.
+To figure out what beers contain probiotics we need to look at the brewing process to see how the beers were fermented and with what types of hops & starter yeast.

-The acidic hops in some weaker beers don't come from yeast and may kill off the beneficial probiotic strains before any liquid even touches your lips.
+The hop iso-α-acid hops in most beers don't come from yeast and may kill off the gut-friendly bacteria strains before any liquid even touches your lips.
 In recent years, however, people like Professor Eric Claassen from Amsterdam University have shown that strong beers fermented twice may have yeast probiotics.

 What Beers Contain Probiotic Bacteria?

-Beers fermented twice need to use either Saccharomyces or Kluyveromyces yeast or Lactobacillus bacteria as a starter culture but the secret is doing this during the second fermentation.
-This may create an acid that kills off bad bacteria and lets the probiotic bacteria thrive during the longer fermentation time.
+Beers fermented twice need to use either Saccharomyces yeast, Kluyveromyces fungus, or Lactobacillus bacteria as a starter culture but the secret is doing this during the second fermentation.
+This may create an acid that kills off bad bacteria and lets the probiotics thrive during the second fermentation process.

-It's similar to how probiotic drinks like kefir and kombucha are made but for the most part the amazing Lactobacillus bacteria isn't mostly used to ferment beer.
-Instead it is yeast that is used most commonly in Belgian beers.
+It's similar to how probiotic drinks like kefir and kombucha are made but for the most part, the amazing Lactobacillus bacteria isn't mostly used to ferment beer.
+Instead, it is a yeast that is used most commonly in Belgian beers.
 If you are experienced in home brewing beer then you could in theory use any probiotic strain.

 So in short, stronger and darker beers that have fermented twice are more likely to contain probiotic strains that are good for the gut.
-Sour Beers and Belgian lambics have some of the most potent probiotic bacteria that survive the fermentation process.
+Sour Beers and Belgian lambics have some of the most potent probiotic yeast that survives the fermentation process.